dongzhuoyao/pytorchgo/model_zoo/README.md

 ## Details you should notice

 Except recover the weight, you also need recover the image loading pattern.
+So the best practical method is (1). validate on the pretrained the model.
+(2). train on the initial model.

 ## caffe model